WELCOME TO MY WORKSHOPS

 Age: 12 years and above (parents can accompany their children for free if the children are 16 years or under)

-Meeting point: Learning Centre, Dickens Drive, Centennial Park
+Meeting point: Paddington Gates - then we all head to the WILD PLAY Discovery Centre, Dickens Drive, Centennial Park

 Times: 7.00 pm–10.30 pm